Quinncuatro/blogPostDrafts/articleForBuildspace/index.md

 I've seen people on Twitter talking about how they met folks through buildspace who ended up being cofounders of projects they put together and that it was super cool, but that's quickly becoming my reality.
 Imagine my surprise when they announced yesterday that they have another course coming up about building our own DAOs.

-I mentioned that we were going to be utilizing SQDS but it's always good to kjnow what's going on under the hood in case we need to build any custom additions later.
+I mentioned that we were going to be utilizing SQDS but it's always good to know what's going on under the hood in case we need to build any custom additions later.

 Jake and I had joked for a while about making a DAO to experiment with what a locally focused community owned organization might evolve.
 But it took a handful of things lining up in order to make it happen.
 Buildspace having content ready to teach me about Solana development with Anchor, NFT creation and minting with Metaplex, and about the underpinnings of a DAO structure all over the course of three weekends (albeit spread out a bit) really helps give me the knowledge and confidence I need to get this project over the finish line.